BCODMO/webcomponent_data_viewer/README.md

 - a table of the tabular data

 ## How to use it
+You might need to use `static-server` for development.
 Call the index.html file with the following query parameters:

 1. `/index.html?dataset=<dataset-id>&version=<version-id>`